hantsy/cargotracker-regapp/README.md

 ## Build

-Build and run the application from source codes.
+Build and run the application from the source codes.

 ```bash
 mvn clean compile exec:java